 On Christmas Island, where the ants regularly have these population explosions, Parks Australia North uses a card count threshold of 37 to decide if an area should be treated.
 If the average card count in an area is over 37, the ants are starting to cause harm to the red crabs there (the key species in the environment).

 We recommend this measure as an objective way to decide on management of yellow crazy ants in the Pacific as well, based on experiences in Tokelau.

-Note that although yellow crazy ants usually have effects only at high abundance, in rare situations they can cause problems for native birds when the ants are at low abundance.
+Note that although yellow crazy ants usually have effects at high abundance, in rare situations they can cause problems for birds and other animals when they are at low abundance.

-Placing lures with a high value food resources in invaded and uninvaded areas can help identify which species invasive ants might be competing with most.
+Placing lures with a high value food resource in invaded and uninvaded areas can help identify which species invasive ants might be competing with most.

 Lures can include meat / fish products (which attract scavengers such as crabs), fruit (which attracts some land birds), or seeds (which attract rodents such as rats).